ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Hashes are also extended, or cryptographically folded, into the TPM, in a way that can be used to validate the log entries.
 The measurement process generally follows the layered chain-of-trust model used in Measured Boot, where each stage of the system measures the next one, and extends its measurement into the TPM, before launching it.
-See {{rats-arch}}, section "Layered Attestation Environments," for an architectural definition of this model.
+See {{I-D.ietf-rats-architecture}}, section "Layered Attestation Environments," for an architectural definition of this model.

 * Once the device is running and has operational network connectivity, a separate, trusted Verifier will interrogate the network device to retrieve the logs and a copy of the digests collected by hashing each software object, signed by an attestation private key secured by, but never released by, the TPM.
-The YANG model described in {{rats-charra}} facilitates this operation.
+The YANG model described in {{I-D.ietf-rats-yang-tpm-charra}} facilitates this operation.

 The result is that the Verifier can verify the device's identity by checking the Subject Field and signature of certificate containing the TPM's attestation public key, and can